msei99/pbgui/README.md

 Edit pbguipath in the start.bat to your pbgui installation path Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

+## v1.0alpha (22-07-2024)
+- Optimize_Multi: First running Version with multi optimizer

 ## v0.992 (19-07-2024)
 - Live: Bugfix Refresh from disk switched to startpage
 - API-Editor: Bugfix for user delete.
 It was posible to delete users that are in use
-- APU-Editor: Added a dialog yes/no for confirm the delete of a user
+- API-Editor: Added a dialog yes/no for confirm the delete of a user
 - PBRemote: Bugfix for API sync.
 The sync all button was not shown after adding a new api

 ## v0.991 (16-07-2024)